Jay-DeeDaniels/JAYDAN25099_PTO2505_GroupA_Jay-Dee-Daniels_CDV01_Career_Goals_Reflection/README.md

     - List your specific, measurable, achievable, relevant, and time-bound goals.
     - Explain the rationale behind each goal.

+    * Finish Software Development course.
+      Get a job as a junior software developer or junior software engineer.
+      Finish my specialization course for JavaScript and PHP.
+    * I need the software development course to enter the tech workforce.
+      I got into the workforce now I need to gain experience.
+      After getting an entry level job, now it's time to expand my knowledge and learn more so that I can do more.

 2. **Long-term Goals** (3-5 years and beyond):

     - Outline your long-term career aspirations.
     - Describe how these align with your interests and skills.

+    * In 3 too 5 years of experience behind my name I will have my own projects that i will run and a small team i will be leading.
+      I will have profeciency in core technologies, and contribute meaningfully to a development team.
+    * My dream is to work for a tech company and grow in the tech space as Tech is the way of the future.
+      My dream job is to be in the CyberSecurity space and the road to get there is for me to get the basic foundation and experience behind my name.
 ### Part 4: Action Plan

 1. **Steps to Achieve Short-term Goals**: